Desfado: Critical response

 Manuel Halpern wrote for Jornal de Letras, Artes e Ideias that Desfado seems "designed for the Grammys", and that Moura "won wings and discovered a fate beyond fado".
 Meanwhile, for Visão, he considered that Moura "went around the fado and chose a happier destiny".
 For Ípsilon, João Bonifácio said that "[a]s the title indicates, Desfado is a kind of deconstruction of fate, except that, instead of the usual in this type of adventure, does not enter into dialogue only with the roots of Portuguese music but other records such as song or ballad almost soul-American."
 Pedro Mexia noted "[t]he madness and the dream born an album, which some call unorthodox, but she refuses to catalog."
 Later, he said "A disc that 'is not fado', but that has fado and a fado singer."
 Alexandra Ho wrote for Sol that Moura is "at risk" and she "echoes the past, but it is the experimentation dictates the future."
 Ho considered both Prince and Larry Klein as "responsible for the change."
 For Metro Brasil, Bruno Martins noted the album "is not a new fate", instead, it is "against a way of going to the heart to seek new ways of painting."

 Siddhartha Mitter ranked Desfado at number nine on The Boston Globe's "Best Album of '13 Picked by the Globe's Critics", and added that Moura "has made a fado album that breaks traditional rules but pays off in sheer style."
 Desfado was listed as the Best Album of the Year 2013 in the World Music category by The Sunday Times.
 In July 2014, the live version of the album, Desfado, ao Vivo no Caixa Alfama, won the Amália Award for "Best Album".

 Track listing

 Personnel

-Desfado was recorded at Henson Recording Studio, located in Hollywood, California, whilst vocals were recorded at Market Street Studio, Santa Monica, California, and Estúdio Pontozurca, in Almada, Portugal:
+Desfado was recorded at Henson Recording Studios, located in Hollywood, California, whilst vocals were recorded at Market Street Studio, Santa Monica, California, and Estúdio Pontozurca, in Almada, Portugal: